The Tennessee Board of Regents (TBR) system consists of 40 institutions and is among the nation's largest systems of public higher education.

 The online education offered through the cooperative model mirrors the same education offered at physical campus locations.
 All participating institutions are regionally accredited by the Southern Association of Colleges and Schools (SACS), while several programs have additional discipline-specific national accreditation status.

-Students have the opportunity to choose a "home campus" from among the 6 universities awarding Bachelor's and Master's degrees, the 13 community colleges providing Associate degrees and the 27 colleges of applied technology offering technical certificates and diplomas.
+Students have the opportunity to choose a "home campus" from among 6 universities awarding Bachelor's and Master's degrees, 13 community colleges providing Associate degrees and 27 colleges of applied technology offering technical certificates and diplomas.
 Individuals apply for admission, register for courses, and are awarded degrees, diplomas, or certificates from the home campus.

 TN eCampus Initiative

-Through TN eCampus, individuals considering a college education or options for accelerating degree completion can now get a comprehensive view of online programs and courses offered by TBR institutions, regardless of where or how they were developed.
+Through TN eCampus, individuals considering a college education or options for accelerating degree completion can now get a comprehensive view of online programs and courses offered by Tennessee institutions, regardless of where or how they were developed.
 In total, there are 500+ online degree program options and certificates and 400+ online courses!

 These online programs and courses are equivalent to those offered at physical campus locations.
 No differentiation is made between online and on-ground delivery on transcripts or diplomas.
 All participating institutions are regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) or the Council on Occupational Education (COE).
 Many programs have additional discipline-specific national accreditation status.